openeventdata/petrarch2/README.md

 simpler than the previous version.

-For more information, please visit the (work-in-progress) [documentation](http://petrarch.readthedocs.org/en/latest/#).
+For more information, please read the Petrarch2.pdf file in this directory and visit the (work-in-progress) [documentation](http://petrarch.readthedocs.org/en/latest/#).
 ##First, a note.